Here are some of the results of our 2016 advoacy efforts on behalf of Caliornia physicians and patients:

 The following bills were all signed by the Governor in 2016:

-ABX2 11 (Nazarian): Cigarette and Tobacco: This bill adjusted state tobacco license fees to ensure that they cover the cost of administering the licensing program.
+ABX2 11 (Nazarian): CIGARETTE AND TOBACCO LICENSE FEES: This bill adjusted state tobacco license fees to ensure that they cover the cost of administering the licensing program.

 Protecting Patients: Scope of Practice